April 15, 2015

-For me, this means the opportunity for my husband and me to genuinely learn about each other over many sexual encounters.
-It is about the sanctity and safety of a commitment that frees a couple to truly be vulnerable and to figure out what turns each other on and brings about intense pleasure.
+For me, this means the opportunity for my husband and I to genuinely learn about each other over many sexual encounters.
+It's about the sanctity and safety of a commitment that frees a couple to truly be vulnerable, explore, figure out what turns each other on, and bring about intense pleasure.

 If married couples really want to combat the devastating effects of sexual immorality, they should begin in their own homes by fostering incredibly vulnerable and authentic sexual intimacy with their spouse.
 Then more of them might unabashedly admit that they actually like marital sex BEST, and that it's an integral and valued (even sacred) part of their relationship.